cdr-stats/cdr-stats/docs/source/mongodb-architecture.rst

 A more detailed list of everything provided by mongoDB can be found at http://www.mongodb.org/display/DOCS/Introduction

-As MongoDB is a Document-oriented datastore, it had a huge potentiel to store CDR's, Call Detail Record formats vary between Telecom Switch types, For these reasons a NoSQL database is a very good candidate for a CDR warehouse.
+As MongoDB is a Document-oriented datastore, it had a potential to store a huge number of CDR's, Call Detail Record formats vary between Telecom Switch types.
+For these reasons a NoSQL database is a very good candidate for a CDR warehouse.

 .. _datastore_architecture: